jhuang2019/create-an-eks-cluster-using-terraform/README.md

 This needs to be improved in future.
 Currently, some manual steps below are required before running `terraform destroy`.

-* Manually delete the argo app in the argocd UI.
+* Manually delete the Argo application in the argocd UI so that `terraform destroy` won't get stuck in destroying the eks worker nodes.
+The reason being that the Argo application was created by the shell script instead of Terraform.
-* Manually run `kubectl delete ns argocd` so that `terraform destroy` wont get stuck in destroying the eks worker nodes.
+* Manually run `kubectl delete ns argocd`.
+This is probably optional as the namesapce `argocd` is created by Terraform.
 * Manully remove all images in the ECR repo.
-Otherwise it wont allow the ecr repo to be deleted by Terraform.
+Otherwise it won't allow the ecr repo to be deleted by Terraform.

 ```terraform
  terraform destroy